 - 12 ounces French baguette, sliced - I used 2 (6 ounce each) demi baguettes.

 - 3 ounces prosciutto, cut into smaller pieces

 - 2 peaches, sliced

 - balsamic glaze, for drizzling

-- fresh basil leaves, torn, for garnish
+- fresh basil leaves, garnish

 - Then top with small pieces of prosciutto, a few arugula leaves, and a slice of fresh peach.